‘Jersey Shore’ Fans Horrified After Star’s Explosive, Frightening Fight With Girlfriend

 In defense of Harley, with whom he has reconciled, Magro posted a photo of the couple and their daughter on his Instagram story on Thursday before the show aired, as reported by Hollywood Life.

 “For the record, I love my family, my daughter, and the mother of my child.
-The way I felt during that moment isn’t how I feel three months later.
+The way I felt during that moment isn’t how I feel three months later.”

 “Unfortunately this season caught a rough patch in both our lives and we stuck together and have got through it.
 Ariana grows up in a happy home regardless of what is shown and edited for TV.
 It is a combination of bad timing, a lot of moving parts and misinformed information.
 She has two amazing parents who love her.
 Enjoy your Thursday.”